sajjadh47/wp-login-ajaxify/readme.txt

 Ajaxify Your wp-login.php login system .
 User Can Log in Via Ajax & After Successful Logging User Will be redirected to their dashboard according to user level.

 = Features: =
-- wp-login.php login via ajax
+- Submit wp-login.php via ajax
+- Seamless Implementation
+- No Configuration Needed, Just Plug & Play
+- Redirect Filter Value is Preserved
 - User will get redirected to their respected location.

-**Interested in contributing to WP Login Ajaxify?**
-Contact me sagorh672(at)gmail.com

 == Installation ==
 To add a WordPress Plugin using the built-in plugin installer: